dotnetKyle/MinimalCommandLine/README.md

-# friendly-potato
+# System.CommandLine.Minimal

-Command Line Extensions that run on top of System.CommandLine.
+A set of minimal builders that sits on top of the `System.CommandLine` namespace to give an experience similar to the ASP.Net Core minimal API builders.